tidal3527/stable-research/docs/01-stablecoins-101/02-history-and-evolution/index.md

 # The History and Evolution of Stablecoins

 Cryptocurrencies like Bitcoin and Ethereum enable decentralized transactions, but volatility limits usability.
-Stablecoins thus emerged, offering price stability that makes them practical for payments, savings, and finance.
+Stablecoins thus emerged, offering price stability that makes them practical for payments, savings and finance.

 ## Early Stablecoin Concepts